 For the utility’s approved ninth and subsequent program years2020 and for subsequent years, unless additional energy savings and demand savings goals are established by the commission: nineandninetenths percent (9.9%) of total annual energy and nine percent (9.0%) of annual peak demand for 2020, and then increasing by oneandninetenths percent (1.9%) of total annual energy and by one percent (1.0%) of annual peak demand each year after 2020.

-(2) Utility Market Potential Study.
-Market potential studies provide goals for utility programs and may be used as a guidelines to review the utility’s progress towards meeting thean expectation that the electric utility’s demandside programs can achieve a goal of all costeffective demandside savings.
+(3) Market Potential Study.
+Market potential studies provide estimates of the cost-effective achievable potential for utility programs and may be used as a guidelines to review and approve demand-side plans and measure the utility’s progress towards meeting thean expectation that the electric utility’s demandside programs can achieve a goal of all cost-effective demandside savings.

-(A) The market potential study shall:
+(A) The statewide market potential study, required by Subsection (8)(B)C, shall:

+Be an independent study procured by the Commission that estimates the potential for the entire investor-owned utility loads in the state of Missouri, and also broken out by each investor-owned utility territory.
+It shall be overseen by an advisory committee consisting of representatives from utilities, the Commission Staff, the Office of Public Counsel, the Division of Energy, and intervenors in the past MEEIA and/or IRP dockets that choose to participate.
+The advisory committee shall be provided an opportunity to review and approve the proposed work plan and, including, but not limited to, the methodology, major assumptions, data sources, measures to be included, and non-energy benefits in advance of the performance of the study;

 Use primary data and analysis for the utility’s service territory;

-Use census data and/or GIS mapping data;
+Use census data and/or GIS mapping data, where applicable;

-Include the determination of whether to conduct a market potential study for the utility’s service territory or for all statewide investorowned electric utilities shall be at the discretion of the electric utility;

 Be updated with primary data and analysis no less frequently than every four (4) years.
 To the extent that primary data for each utility service territory is unavailable or insufficient, the market potential study may also rely on or be supplemented by data from secondary sources and relevant data from other geographic regions;

 Be prepared by an independent third party;

+Include a full estimate of the achievable potential, regardless of cost-effectiveness for all low income customers and programs;

-Include a target of at least 5 percent for low income programs; and, 7.
+Include a target of at least 5 percent for programs targeted to low income customers; and,

 Include an analysis of nonenergy benefits.

-(B)
+(B) If no statewide market potential study exists, a utility may conduct its own market potential study, provided that it:

 Use primary data and analysis for the utility’s service territory;